 Engage a Trademark Attorney

-It is completely understandable that you want to keep costs down as you trademark that logo or name for your specific good or service.
+It is completely understandable that you want to keep costs down as you trademark that logo or name for your specific product or service.
 However, something to keep in mind is potentially engaging a trademark attorney as you start the process.

 A poor man’s trademark does not actually provide any trademark rights.
 An intellectual property attorney can help you save time and money in the long run as you look to get trademark rights.